2025 Annual Report

 Welcome letter

-We are proud to share our 2025 Annual Report and highlight how PHI Center for Health Leadership & Impact (CHLI) continues to expand its impact builds healthy communities across the country.
+We are proud to share our 2025 Annual Report and highlight how PHI Center for Health Leadership & Impact (CHLI) continues to expand its impact and build healthy communities across the country.
 We know the challenges communities face are complex, and no single organization can solve them alone.
 That is why we are actively seeking new partnerships with organizations, funders, and community leaders who share our vision for a healthier future.

 Partnerships, network building, and leadership development are central to our approach to improving public health.
 This year we continued a partnership with CDC National Center for Environmental Health (NCEH) to support 42 individuals in its Lead-Free Communities (LFC) Initiative, addressing lead contamination and making communites safer.
 We also continued a close partnership with the California Department of Health Care Services to support 15 overdose prevention coalitions with learning, coaching, and support that saves lives.
 Our ongoing partnership with AmeriCorps continues to build the next generation of public health leaders and provide capacity to local health departments.
 And new content partnerships with PHI and its programs allow us to amplify best practices and reach new audiences like never before.

-As the public health landscape continues to shift, we see new opportunities to create healthy, safe neighborhoods; improve access to health in rural communities; improve nutrition and food security; and prepare communities to respond to disaster and emergencies.
+As the public health landscape continues to shift, we see new opportunities to create healthy, safe neighborhoods; improve access to health in rural communities; improve nutrition and food security; and prepare communities to respond to disasters and emergencies.
 By aligning resources, expertise, and the needs of communities, we can accelerate progress, expand our collective impact, and build sustainable solutions that improve the public’s health.

 We invite you to connect with us, discover partnership opportunities, and join us in addressing the most pressing public health challenges of our time.